Frequently Asked Questions

 - You need to buy a wireless network card for your laptop to connect to the wireless network.
 Most laptops come with a this built in.

 - Just as a wired network can be "tapped", so can radio waves be intercepted when communication between the Access Point and the device with the PC card takes place.
 The SSID UTORwin uses WEP ( Wired Equivalent Privacy ) and is not very secure and in addition, the WEP Key is semi-public User should be the UofT to have better security.

 - Is the installation of the PC card "Plug and Play"?

 - The PC card comes with simple instructions for installation and under normal circumstances you will have no trouble installing the card.
 Detailed instructions are available at How to setup.

 - Do I need to buy an Access Point?

 - No. The Access Points are provided and installed by the university.
-In fact, as it is crucial to the functionality of the wireless network that the frequencies of the Access Points be centrally administered (by Computing and Networking Services), frequencies for all Access Points on the campus must be assigned and tracked by CNS.
+In fact, as it is crucial to the functionality of the wireless network that the frequencies of the Access Points be centrally administered (by EIS ), frequencies for all Access Points on the campus must be assigned and tracked by EIS.

 - Should I purchase a wireless card or an ethernet card?

 - It depends entirely on your predominant use of the laptop.
-If you are able to connect to a data outlet most of the time when you require access to the network (for example if you live in a residence with a data outlet or can use a docking port), you would benefit from the higher bandwidth of the wired connection.
+If you are able to connect to a data outlet most of the time when you require access to the network (for example if you live in a residence with a data outlet ), you would benefit from the higher bandwidth of the wired connection.
 If roaming is imperative to your objectives you may be better served by a wireless card (keeping in mind that only selected areas have wireless coverage at the moment).
 Ideally, of course, you would have one of each card.

 - Where can I use wireless?